-The Preliminary Flood Risk Assessment (PFRA) is a need of the Flood Risk Regulations (2009).
-Covering many principles of the Flood and Water Management Act (2010).
-Under the Act, Cornwall Council is Lead Local Flood Authority (LLFA) within Cornwall.
-Under the Regulations, all LLFAs in England and Wales were required to submit a PFRA to the Environment Agency by 22 June 2011.
+The Preliminary Flood Risk Assessment (PFRA) is a requirement of the Flood Risk Regulations (2009).
+It covers many principles of the Flood and Water Management Act (2010).
+Under the Act, Cornwall Council is the Lead Local Flood Authority (LLFA) within Cornwall.
+To comply with these regulations, all LLFAs in England and Wales had to submit a PFRA to the Environment Agency by 22 June 2011.

 About the PFRA

-The PFRA is a high level screening exercise.
-Used to locate areas where the local flooding risk is significant and warrants further examination The scope is to consider past flooding and possible future flooding from local flood sources.
-Most specifically from surface water and for flooding from Ordinary Watercourses.
-It does not address flooding from designated Main Rivers or the sea unless there are interactions with local sources of risk.
-The PFRA identifies priority local flood risk communities within the LLFA’s jurisdiction.
-This is done by considering both past flooding and potential future flooding.
-PFRA preparation is the first step toward Cornwall’s local flood risk strategy development.
-Providing an evidence base and identification and prioritisation of local flood risk areas.
+The PFRA was a high level screening exercise.
+It was used to locate areas where the local flooding risk is significant and warrants further examination.
+The scope included past flooding and possible future flooding from local flood sources.
+The focus was on flood risks from surface water and ordinary watercourses.
+It did not address flooding from designated main rivers or the sea unless there were interactions with local sources of risk.
+The PFRA identified priority local flood risk communities within the LLFA’s jurisdiction.
+Preparing the PFRA was the first step towards Cornwall’s local flood risk strategy.
+It provided an evidence base, identification and prioritisation of local flood risk areas.

 A review of communities associated with existing flood risks is in Annex 7 of the PFRA.
-These identify locations where flooding is locally an issue.
-But where it falls below national Indicative Flood Risk Area thresholds.
-Further work will be undertaken to address local flood risk in these priority locations.
-As part of the Local Flood Risk Management Strategy.
+These identify locations where flooding is locally an issue but where it falls below national Indicative Flood Risk Area thresholds.
+Further work was undertaken to address local flood risk in these priority locations as part of the Local Flood Risk Management Strategy.

-The Flood Risk Regulations set out a rolling programme based on a 6 year cycle.
-The PFRA will need to be updated and resubmitted in 2017.
+The Flood Risk Regulations set out a rolling programme based on a six year cycle.
+The PFRA was updated and resubmitted in 2017.

 Accessing the PFRA